christopheraue/m-ruby-concurrently/docs/Introduction.md

 [Concurrently::Error][].

-If your application rescues the error when the event loop is teared down and continues running you get a couple of fiber errors (probably "dead fiber called").
+If your application rescues the error when the event loop is teared down and continues running it will do so with a [reinitialized event loop] [Concurrently::EventLoop#reinitialize!].

 ## Bootstrapping an application